juice-shop/pwning-juice-shop/appendix/solutions.md

    <http://localhost:3000/this/page/is/hidden/behind/an/incredibly/high/paywall/that/could/only/be/unlocked/by/sending/1btc/to/us>
    to solve this challenge and marvel at the premium content!

-### Perform a Remote Code Execution that occupies the server for a while without using infinite loops
+### :warning: Perform a Remote Code Execution that occupies the server for a while without using infinite loops

 1. Follow steps 1-7 of the challenge
    [Perform a Remote Code Execution that would keep a less hardened application busy forever](#perform-a-remote-code-execution-that-would-keep-a-less-hardened-application-busy-forever).